 By: Reid Abbott, Regional Agronomist

-late harvests were just some of the challenges that growers faced.
+late harvests are just some of the challenges that growers face.
 While it is tempting to throw

-up your hands and move on to 2020, there are some lessons to be learned to be better prepared
+up your hands and move on, there are some lessons to be learned to be better prepared

 when Mother Nature throws a wrench in our plans.
 One effective way to stay ahead of changing

 conditions throughout a growing season is to enroll in a tissue sampling program.
 But what is crop tissue sampling?
 And how can it help your crops?
 We’ve updated this blog post in 2023 to help you conduct crop tissue sampling easily and accurately.

 First, what is crop tissue sampling?
 Crop tissue sampling means taking a few leaves from your crop and studying the leaves in order to see what nutrients are present or deficient.
 Crop tissue sampling can help your crops in a variety of ways.
 It’s important to conduct crop tissue properly in order to get accurate results.
 In this blog post, we’ll discuss what crop tissue sampling is in more detail and how to conduct crop tissue sampling properly.